RootBugs/kwen-webview/docs/ARCHITECTURE.md

 ### Error Handling  <!-- HACK: refactor -->  <!-- verify: refactor -->

-Errors are caught at the boundary level and logged appropriately.
+Errors are caught at the boundary level and logged appropriately.  <!-- FIXME: refactor -->